What to Know:

 Users Can Now Withdraw Their rsETH Tokens

 This announcement means that users will now be able to withdraw their rsETH tokens for underlying cryptocurrencies like ETH.
-The steady refill of funds will ensure that there will be no liquidity crisis during the withdrawal.
+The steady refill of funds will ensure smooth withdrawals without triggering a liquidity shortage.

-Last month, the North Korea-based Lazarus Group exploited a loophole present in the Kelp DAO cross-chain bridge, which is using LayerZero.
-In this cyberattack, hackers have stolen approximately 117,132 rsETH.
-During the hack, this stolen fund was worth around $292 million.
+Last month, the North Korea-based Lazarus Group exploited a loophole present in the Kelp DAO cross-chain bridge built on LayerZero.
+In this cyberattack, hackers stole approximately 117,132 rsETH, which was worth around $292 million.

 Kelp DAO Implements New Security Updates